Ren-B-7/mini-loc/README.md

 `copy-optimized` is to ensure the .gitignore doesnt drop the `.gcda` profiles for the 3 targets.

-The way i implemented multi threading means that for smaller directories the gap is minimal, in the case of the Vscode git clone the difference was about 0.01 seconds, with pihole i am willing to bet they are either the exact same or actually slower. while the gap with the linux kernel is nearly a factor of 4.
+The way i implemented multi threading means that for smaller directories the gap is minimal, in the case of the Vscode git clone the difference was about 0.06 seconds, with pihole i am willing to bet they are either the exact same or has a minimal difference.
+While the gap with the linux kernel is nearly a factor of 4.

 For most i am willing to bet that single-threaded will be good enough, but when indexing a large repo or a large number of repos i would say go for the multi-threaded approach.